dftbplus/skpar/docs/source/reference.rst

     optimisation:
         # optimisation strategy

+    # optional
     executables:
-        # alisaes of executable commands used in tasks
+        # alises of executable commands used in tasks

 .. toctree::